CalirDeminar/Baldrick/README.md

     The first of these tags will be used as the magnetic declination for the route.
 If not set will default to 0.0

 ### Command Arguments
-An example calling of the tool looks like `python main.py test 00:30:00` The arguments are:
+An example calling of the tool looks like `baldrick test 00:30:00` The arguments are:
 - Route Name
 - Optional: start time in hours:minutes:seconds